Article

 You could define a lack of diversity in recruitment as any classification of job seekers based on criteria other than their ability to perform.
 Common biases that exclude otherwise qualified candidates could be gender, ethnicity, sexual orientation, disability, and age.

-Diversity and inclusion in recruitment (and throughout your business) is about valuing and welcoming everyone in an atmosphere of social and cultural acceptance so that everyone feels like they belong to your team.
+Diversity and Inclusion in Recruitment (and throughout your business) is about valuing and welcoming everyone in an atmosphere of social and cultural acceptance so that everyone feels like they belong to your team.

-What is a Diversity Recruitment Strategy?
+What is a Diversity Recruiting Strategy?

 A diversity recruitment strategy is your plan for how you’re going to achieve greater diversity in your organization.
 It should lay out a detailed roadmap of where you are now, where you want to be, and how exactly you’re going to get there.

-In other words, don’t create success conditions for your diversity hiring strategy that can be fulfilled just by box-ticking.
+In other words, don’t create success conditions for your recruiting diversity strategy that can be fulfilled just by box-ticking.
 This can go against the grain in many companies, where evidencing results via numbers and checklists can often be a sign of a job well done.

 Unfortunately, that won’t do when it comes to developing a genuinely transformational DEI recruiting strategy.